HabitatFramework/UserGuide/concepts/concepts.rst

 		The selected features must all belong to the same INCID.

 * Return to the HLU main window and click :guilabel:`Get Map Selection`.
-* Click :guilabel:`Select Current INCID on Map`.
+* Click |selectonmap| :guilabel:`Select Current INCID on Map`.
 All the features associated with the current INCID will be displayed as shown in the **left** part of the figure :ref:`figLSFD`.

 .. _figLSFD: